Acupuncture effective on many points

 This element, when in balance, brings harmony to the emotional life.
 You feel safe, relaxed, and are able to enjoy the beautiful things in life.

-The blood vessels are healthy and the blood is of rich substance.
+The blood vessels are healthy, and the blood is of rich substance.

 How do you stay as balanced as possible during the summer period?

-Cooling, moisturizing, and uniformity
+Cooling, Moistening, and Evenness

-Nutrition tips for a balanced summer
+Nutrition Tips for a Balanced Summer

 Yin foods that you can eat very well during this period: